 The Wool & Prince Tees sell from $68-$78

 If you’re looking for a sharp-looking yet no-fuss button up then look at the Meridian Dress Shirt from Bluffworks.
 It’s made from 98% polyester and 2% spandex so it won’t wrinkle and the fabric will dry very quickly.
 The fabric can take a beating and there aren’t any special care instructions.
 We also like how it comes in both a classic and slim fit.

 The Bluffworks Meridian Dress Shirt sells for $98

 Bluffworks Piton Polo

 I’ve only had my Bluffworks Piton Polo for about a month but I’m already seeing why this is an excellent travel shirt.
-First, it looks great and I love how it comes in a classic and a slim fit.
+First, it looks great and I love how it comes in a classic and slim fit.
 Next, the breathable pique knit is breathable and it only has a very slightly noticeable synthetic look even though it’s 100% polyester.
-And like all Bluffworks clothing, the fabric is tough, wrinkle resistant, and it doesn’t require any special care.
+And like all Bluffworks clothing, the fabric is tough, wrinkle-resistant, and doesn’t require any special care.

 The Bluffworks Piton Polo sells for $68

 My Wool & Prince Polo always finds itself in my backpack.
 I love the cut and the quality is top-notch.
 It’s a nice “dressier” change from a t-shirt while still being casual.
 And you get all the benefits from merino wool fabric.